• Menu

 In addition to her university research and teaching, Dr. Leedom is currently in private practice as a psychiatrist.
 She trained in medicine at the University of California, Los Angeles, and at the University of Southern California, Los Angeles.
 She previously served on the medical staff of several Connecticut facilities, including St. Vincent’s Medical Center, Hall-Brooke Behavioral Health Services, the Hospital of St. Raphael and the Center for Optimum Care.

 Narcissists, antisocials and psychopaths are predators, and once they catch you, trauma bonds keep you stuck.
 You’ll learn why disordered individuals behave the way they do, and why it’s so hard to get over the betrayal.
-Dr. Leedom introduces two survival principles and previews skills that will enable you to rebuild your life.
+Dr. Leedom introduces two survival principles and previews the skills that will enable you to rebuild your life.
+(1 webinar)

 Highlights